minerport/mog-ip-install/README.md

 Starts the MNs (done for you in script)

-systemctl start mogwai.service
+systemctl start mogwai.service;
-systemctl enable mogwai2.service
+systemctl enable mogwai2.service;
-systemctl enable mogwai3.service
+systemctl enable mogwai3.service;

 Check status of MNS